 "A quality management education positions people well to thrive in today's highly competitive, knowledge-driven job market," says Dave Wilson, president and CEO of GMAC.

 The online MBA is becoming increasingly popular.
 Top-ranked business schools--such as University of North Carolina's Kenan-Flagler Business School--are adopting the online format to attract executives worldwide who cannot attend traditional MBA programs.
-Likewise, more than half of the University of Phoenix 66,000 graduate students are enrolled as MBA candidates, according to Fortune magazine.

 During an online MBA program, students attend classes and meetings online in real time or via forums.
 Some programs also involve a campus-based component in which students attend lectures, complete cases and take exams.

 As MBA programs move online, schools are testing out new technologies and web-based platforms that can enhance the learning experience for students.
 In addition to making use of technology such as iPads, schools are also test driving programs that may enhance their career-placement capabilities.

 For example, Stanford has introduced an online platform where students indicate what fields and companies they are interested in so the school can pursue connections with those firms, The Wall Street Journal reports.

 "We are almost able to act like an eHarmony between students, alumni and companies," Pulin Sanghvi, director of Stanford's career management center, told The Wall Street Journal.

 And just like the online dating service, MBA programs are reportedly experiencing success online.